 Longitude 131° offers a transcendent experience of discovery

 Timeless and enriching, Longitude 131° lies at the gateway of the dual World Heritage listed wilderness of Uluru-Kata Tjuta National Park.

 Luxury Lodges of Australia

 Longitude 131° is honoured as a ‘first 15’ founding member of Luxury Lodges of Australia, a collection of luxury lodges in extraordinary Australian destinations.
 Learn more ››

 Capella Lodge - Lord Howe Island

-From desert dreaming to island luxe… Capella is the first luxury lodge in the world’s last paradise.
-The first retreat in the Baillie Lodges collection, Capella continues to capture guests in its magic.
+From desert dreaming to island luxe… Capella Lodge on Lord Howe Island was the first retreat in the Baillie Lodges collection and continues to capture guests in its magic.
 Learn more ››